The Other Women’s Movement

 Historically, the popular base of right-wing nationalist parties in Europe has skewed distinctly male; as much as two-thirds of their support at the voting booths has come from men.
 (By comparison, 43 percent of Trump voters were women.)
 But that may be changing.
 A 2012 study by the London-based Counterpoint political consultancy found that while hardcore supporters of right-wing nationalist/populist parties tended to be men, the gender gap largely disappeared among “reluctant radicals” who had voted for these parties but were not committed supporters.
 In several countries, women predominated among “potential radicals” who had not voted for the populist parties but sympathized with their views.
 In France, for example, where women vote in far lower numbers than men, the electoral future may belong to candidates who can lure women to the polls by convincing them that Islam threatens their rights and security.

 Where does all this leave a liberal Muslim-American who backs Trump?
 Nomani, the former Wall Street Journal reporter, is well aware that some Trump supporters have a blanket negative view of Islam, which she blames on ignorance: “I just feel like they could be educated.”
-But she says she is far more concerned about the “Muslim right”—Muslim-American organizations defending “the conservative order in Islam,” including repressive female modesty norms and gender segregation in mosques under the guise of protecting Muslim civil rights.
+But she says she is far more concerned about the “Muslim right” — Muslim-American organizations defending “the conservative order in Islam,” including repressive female modesty norms and gender segregation in mosques under the guise of protecting Muslim civil rights.
 Among her targets are groups accepted as entirely moderate by liberal Americans, such as the Council on American-Islamic Relations.

 Nomani is particularly appalled by what she sees as the American left’s willingness to ally itself with Muslim reactionaries.
 She points to a post on ThinkProgress, a leading progressive website, listing protests against Trump’s travel ban.
 Two are at the Islamic Center of Washington, D.C., a major mosque and cultural center from which Nomani and other female activists have been ejected for praying in the men-only main sanctuary rather than the partitioned women’s section.